Quantum Riemannian geometry of quantum projective spaces: Preliminaries

 Given a real number $q$ such that $0 < q < 1$, the \emph{quantized enveloping algebra} $\Uqg$ is defined as a certain Hopf algebra deformation of the enveloping algebra $U(\lieg)$.
 It has generators $\{ K_i, \ E_i, \ F_i \}_{i = 1}^r$ with $r = \mathrm{rank}(\lieg)$ and relations as in \cite[Section 6.1.2]{klsc}.
 The representation theory of $\Uqg$ is essentially the same as for $U(\lieg)$.
 This means that we have a simple $\Uqg$-module denoted by $V(\lambda)$ for each dominant integral weight $\lambda$.

-Dually we have the \emph{quantized coordinate ring} $\CqG$, defined as the restricted dual of the quantized enveloping algebra $\Uqg$.
-More concretely, it is given as the space of matrix coefficients of finite-dimensional (type 1) $\Uqg$-modules.
-The Hopf algebra $\CqG$ is by construction a $\Uqg$-bimodule.
+Dually we have the \emph{quantized coordinate ring} $\CqG$.
+This is a subspace of the linear dual of $\Uqg$, namely the space of matrix coefficients of all finite-dimensional (type 1) $\Uqg$-modules, see for instance \cite[Section 2.2.6]{heko}.
+By construction $\CqG$ is a Hopf algebra and a $\Uqg$-bimodule.
 These actions can be used to define quantum homogeneous spaces as appropriate subalgebras of $\CqG$, for example the quantum projective spaces.